 Now we have an initiative that supports the creation of new artists in the region (this is good!!) but with no funding, we are building even more talent that can’t possibly stay here.

 Now let’s clearly define things.
 I love photography, painting and 2D visual arts.
 I love that creative people can make a living and that they exist here.
 I am not talking about them when I talk about a vibrant arts and culture scene.
-People do not flock to another town for the photographers, the painters (unless they are wildly famous).
+People do not flock to another town for individual photographers, the painters (unless they are wildly famous).
+They flock to a town for a lot of painters, photographers, potters, artisan crafters (like Elora).
 They flock to a town for something they can’t get back home.
 They leave their houses for an experience they can’t have on the Internet.
 So what does this mean?
 Unless we are building capacity around things like Nuit Blanche (but there again, we would be copying), or Stratford Festival (again, there is already a Stratford), or other similar things, we are not going to build capacity around the arts, and our region will remain the boring place that it is.
 Now here is where it gets really frustrating.
 We have festivals that attract international talent, talent from here that has left, and those who are still based here:

 - IMPACT – an international theatre festival showcasing contemporary creations.
 IMPACT is a great name.